 Okay, so by now you know that South Africa is making wine that rivals (if not exceeds) some of the most famous wine making regions in the world.
 But what are they becoming famous for?
-What bottle should you choose when confronted with the options of a few Sth African bottles?
+What bottle should you choose when confronted with the options of a few South African bottles?

 You may be surprised to hear that it isn't trying to compete on the global stage with fringe varieties like lesser-known wine making nations do, but instead it's building its reputation in the modern wine era on some of the most ancient grapes.
 The mix of styles can be beguiling, and somewhat confusing, so get stuck in below as we break them down for you!

 THE quintessential South African grape variety.
 Not a natural species, but a cross developed by Professor Abraham Perold.
 He inter-bred Pinot Noir and Cinsault to create what he hoped would be a floral wine with a deep, spicy palate.
 The result tends more towards dark fruit and smokiness, but it has become emblematic of South African wine and is rarely found elsewhere.

 An international variety planted widely in South Africa.
 As with many of the local attempts at these famous grapes, they trend more towards an ‘old world’ style – that is to say deeper and more savoury, with a focus on spice and soil rather than fruit.